JulieMontoya/BCP_design/stream_of_consciousness.md

 To make sideways RAM friendly, all BRKs must be thrown from main RAM.

+The palette now supports colours >=128 as meaning force outline mode, for 2-colour MODEs.

 We need to be able to step through the database, searching for pins connected to a given node.
 For each component, we need to step through its pins seeing which node each one is connected to; then RTS  (saving the current pin and component so we can resume the search)  so we can process it, then